dmachard/lua-dnsdist-ootb/README.md

 ```
 ## Get started

-Create a `/etc/dnsdist/dnsdist.yml` file and copy the content of the [minimal](./examples/dnsdist-minimal.yml) configuration example to start dnsdist like a `Forwarding and Caching DNS Server` to a pool of DNS public servers.
+Create a new configuration file `/etc/dnsdist/dnsdist.yml` file and copy the content of the [minimal](./examples/dnsdist-minimal.yml) configuration example to start dnsdist like a `Forwarding and Caching DNS Server` to a pool of DNS public servers.

 ```yaml
 # Basic Forwarding and Caching DNS Server to a pool of public DNS server